On the Generality and Persistence of Cosmological Stasis: Stasis-Conditioned Bayesian Posteriors

 The crux of SVI is bypassing the direct application of Bayes' theorem by introducing a variational family $q_\phi(\theta | \mathcal{N})$ with variational parameters $\phi$, which should be distinguished from the parameters $\theta$ of the statistical model.
 The variational family can range from anything as simple as a standard Gaussian distribution with a trainable mean and variance parameter, to a complex neural network modeling a density on $\theta$ with millions of trainable parameters $\phi$.
 In this work, we will choose the latter.

 We would like to maximize the similarity between the variational family and the true posterior by minimizing the Kullback-Leibler (KL) divergence between the two distributions, generally defined as

 for two continuous distributions $P$ and $Q$.
 The KL divergence is a type of statistical ``distance", measuring how different the two distributions are.
-It is always positive-definite, satisfying $D_{KL}(P || Q) \geq 0$; however, it is not a metric in a formal sense as it is not a symmetric quantity (i.e. $D_{KL}(P || Q) \neq D_{KL}(Q || P))$.
+It is always positive semi-definite, satisfying $D_{KL}(P || Q) \geq 0$; however, it is not a metric in a formal sense as it is not a symmetric quantity (i.e. $D_{KL}(P || Q) \neq D_{KL}(Q || P))$.

 Proceeding with our derivation, after some algebra and substitutions of Bayes' Theorem we arrive at

 where the first term, known as the Evidence Lower Bound (ELBO), is the only term on that RHS that depends on the variational parameters.
 This is a fundamental object in SVI.
 It is easy to interpret the purpose of the ELBO when written as